 The purpose of the Small Business Success Summit is to inform, educate and inspire business owners in Greater Des Moines (DSM).
-The 2017 event, themed Smashing the Barriers, will be the premier business conference of 2017.
+The 2017 event on November 10, themed Smashing the Barriers, will be the premier business conference of 2017.
 The summit will host keynote speakers, workshops and breakout sessions on a variety of timely topics that affect business owners and managers.
 Attendees will also have an opportunity to network and establish strategic partnerships.

 Startups and Entrepreneurs